Insight Blog

 Even in the case of nonprofit organizations, there seems to be an emphasis on profit margins, and overall, a broader audience contributing their opinions about an organization’s operations.

-These developments help shape the list of six trends outlined below.
+These developments help shape the list of five trends outlined below.

 More Target Audiences